srdjop/srdjop/README.md

-👋 Hello, I'm Srdjan, a Junior Data Scientist.
+👋 Hello, I'm Srdjan, a Junior Machine Learning Engineer.

 🎓 I have a Bachelor's degree in Data Science at the Faculty of Technical Sciences in Novi Sad, Serbia.